potatoqualitee/finetuna/README.md

 finetuna is designed to simplify the fine-tuning of OpenAI models.
 Train your models and interact with them—all through PowerShell.

-Coming soon: Import data from CSV and PDF files, automatically converting them to the required JSONL format.
-JSONL is hard as heck -- I had to end up using ChatGPT to fix mine.
-All online fixers are for plain ol' JSON.

 Right now, the awesome functionality is that you can pipe a whole directory of jsonl files into a command that trains a whole new model/bot on those files.

 ## Prerequisites